Stella & Steve

 Stella & Steve is the second extended play by New Zealand singer Benee, released on 15 November 2019 by Republic Records.

 It was supported by three singles; "Find an Island", "Monsta", and "Supalonely", featuring Gus Dapperton, which the latter went viral on social networking service TikTok in 2020.
 Commercially, Stella & Steve peaked at number 19 on the New Zealand Albums Chart and the ARIA Albums Chart, number 91 on the Canadian Albums Chart, number 138 on the US Billboard 200, and number 150 on the French Albums Chart.

 Background

 Detailing the inspiration behind the EP title, Bennett said: "I am Stella and my car is called Steve".
-Her car Steve, featured on the cover, is a Honda Integra DC2, which also serves as the namesake for the upcoming track Green Honda.
+Her car Steve, featured on the cover, is a Honda Integra DC2, which also serves as the namesake for the track Green Honda.

 Promotion

 The lead single, "Find an Island", was released on 11 October 2019.

 The second single, "Monsta", was released on 1 November 2019.

 The EP's third and final single, "Supalonely", featuring Gus Dapperton, was released on 6 December 2019.